kwameobj/bash_scripts/README.md

 __Usage:__

     ./vimm filename
-### Pro-Tip
+### Tips
-If you want to make any of these commands system-wide so you can use them as you would terminal commands;
+- If you want to make any of these commands system-wide so you can use them as you would terminal commands;

     sudo cp file.sh /usr/bin/file

 Afterwards, it will be;

     vimm filename

+- The names of these scripts can be changed to suit your preferences

 Learn more at: [How To Write Bash Scripts In Linux](https://www.tomshardware.com/how-to/write-bash-scripts-linux)